2 min read

 Standards ensure good practices for production and installation.
 ASTM (American Society for Testing and Materials) sizes like IPS, CTS, C900/C905 are common in the USA, while ISO (International Standard Organisation) and EN (European Norm) standards are used in Europe.
 ISO standards are gaining international acceptance.

-Pressure pipe design is often based on Barlow's formula, relating pressure rating (PN) to MRS and SDR (Standard Diameter Ratio) with a safety factor (C).
+Pressure pipe design is often based on Barlow's formula, which relates the pressure rating (PN) to the minimum required strength (MRS) and the Standard Dimension Ratio (SDR) with a safety factor (C).
 The safety factor for UPVC water pipe is typically C=2 in most European countries, but 2.5 in Germany.

-For non-pressure pipes, Pipe Stiffness (PS) or Ring Stiffness (STIS/SN) are key metrics.
+For non-pressure pipes, Pipe Stiffness (PS) or Ring Stiffness (STIS/SN) is a key metric.
 ASTM uses PS in psi, while ISO/EN use STIS in kPa.
 For instance, a 400 kPa pipe has a STIS of 7.45 kPa is SN 7.45.

 Technical Specifications Overview